My Photography & Travel Guide to Dudhwa National Park, India

 What is a Gypsy?

 The Gypsy is a compact 4x4 open-top jeep used across most Indian national parks.
-It's favored for its off-road capability, open design (perfect for shooting from all angles), and ability to handle everything from muddy trails to forest terrain with ease.
+It is favored for its reliability, maneuverability, and ability to navigate narrow jungle tracks that larger vehicles cannot access.

 Photo Credit: Haley Blogg